Meet Billie.

 Phase 1

 In 2018 I was invited to an exhibition called Queer Craft.
-I had used a clunky program to create a fictional child using photos of myself and my husband, wondering what a biological child would look like from a same-sex couple.
-The finished work was a 2D blue-and-white image in porcelain.
+I had used a clunky program to create a fictional child, named Billie, using photos of myself and my husband, wondering what a biological child would look like from a same-sex couple.
+The finished work was a low-resolution 2D blue-and-white image in porcelain.

-Now with access of Artificial Intelligence, I have continued this project to make Billie, my fictional son.
-This image was the first step in making a sculpture.
+Now with access of Artificial Intelligence, I have continued this project to make a high-fidelity sculpture of my fictional son.
+This image was the first step in making a physical representation.

 Phase 2

-To get Billie from an image to a physical sculpture I hired a designer to render it in a 3d modeling program.
-I decided to have the model made without hair.
+To get Billie from an image to a physical sculpture I hired a designer to build a 3d modeling program.
+I decided to have the model made without hair for easier sculpting in clay.

 Phase 3